Search

 Keeping with the battery example above, when the judge asks how you plead to the 1st-degree misdemeanor battery charge, you plead not guilty.
 A few months into the case, the alleged victim came forward and filed a request stating they no longer wished to prosecute the charge.
 Before the case goes to trial, the prosecution accepts the request as valid.
 Therefore, they file a Nolle Prosequi with the Court, and when accepted, will drop the battery charge.

 All options above could be relevant to a criminal case you may have.
 It is vital to discuss the arraignment hearing and your best options with a criminal defense attorney; it could mean the difference between prison time, a small fine, or no penalties and a clean record.
-Contact the Law Office of Adams & Luka, P.A. today for your free consultation.
+Contact the Law Office of Adams, Luka, & Benton, P.A. today for your free consultation.

 Client Reviews